 The middle layer of clothing serves to provide you with the necessary warmth.
 Depending on the temperature and the weather conditions, your mid-layer could be anything from a long-sleeved shirt to an insulated jacket – basically anything that traps warmth around your body.
 Oftentimes, two garments are combined.
 Which combo you choose depends on your personal preference.
 For example, you could go with a long-sleeved shirt and a synthetic jacket or a fleece jumper with a softshell jacket.
 The right combination always depends on your perception of warmth as well as the weather conditions.

 As for the trousers, a pair of abrasion-resistant outdoor trousers is your best bet.
 Usually, trousers of this kind are made of a stretchy material that is both water-resistant and breathable.
 These trousers are often reinforced at the knees, inseam or seat to reduce the risk of damage caused by crampons, rocks, debris and the edges of skis.
 The trousers should also seal up nicely toward the bottom of the leg and have width-adjustable leg cuffs, if possible.
-This feature not only serves to prevent snow, water and dirt penetrating into the interior but also eliminates the need for gaiters, which is nice.
+This feature not only serves to prevent snow, water and dirt from penetrating into the interior but also eliminates the need for gaiters, which is nice.

 Impenetrable – your outermost layer

-Now that we’ve established that mid and base layers are functional underwear designed to shield you from draughts and cold air, we can move on to your outer layer.
+Now that we’ve established that mid and base layers are functional clothes designed to shield you from draughts and cold air, we can move on to your outer layer.
 When the weather doesn’t feel like cooperating and it starts to rain, snow or just gets super cold, you need an extra layer that seals up the whole system.
 The icing on the cake, if you will.

 The finishing touches to your layering system are waterproof trousers and a waterproof jacket.
 These are usually packable and provide reliable protection in all sorts of foul weather.
 It’s incredibly important to have a good jacket.
 In addition to waterproof protection, it is very important for the jacket to be breathable as well.
 After all, it doesn’t really make much of a difference if you get wet from rain coming from the outside or sweat from the inside.
 Because mountaineering expeditions require you to carry a big rucksack, it’s important for the jacket to be suitable for wear with a backpack as well.
-Also: make sure the jacket pockets are positioned a bit higher, so that they are still accessible when you’re wearing a harness.
+Make sure the jacket pockets are positioned a bit higher, so that they are still accessible when you’re wearing a harness.

 If you have to climb certain sections or certain parts of the route are exposed, you’ll usually have a helmet on as well.
 For this reason, it’s always a good idea to find a jacket with a helmet-compatible hood.